-When it comes to Filipinos, sending an enthusiastic pagbati or congratulations in Tagalog is deemed as culturally important since the locals love making each other feel supported and recognized for whatever achievements they have.
+When it comes to Filipinos, sending an enthusiastic pagbati or congratulations in Tagalog is deemed culturally important since the locals love making each other feel supported and recognized for whatever achievements they have.
 However, instead of plainly saying binabati kita, you can use other Tagalog expressions to specialize your greeting.

 Fortunately, there are several ways by which you can say your pagbati.
-Take note of the words/ phrases and of the example sentences below.
+Take note of the words and phrases of the example sentences below.

 Translation: Congratulations to you!

 Example Sentence: Pagbati sa iyo, Mark!
 Napakahusay mo talaga!
 (Congratulations to you, Mark!
 You are so good!)

 This phrase is perfect when you are personally congratulating someone for their achievements.
 According to the Filipino people, this sounds very formal, which means it might be a bit weird to have it said in real-life casual conversations.

 Example Sentence: Kongrats, Mark!
 Deserve mo yan!
 (Congratulations, Mark!
 You deserve it!)

 This Filipino word is a transliteration for the casual word “congrats” and is perfect to use when speaking with family and friends.
 It can also be used with your colleagues, but if you plan to congratulate a boss or someone of authority.
 But it would be better if you used the first greeting on this list instead.

 Example Sentence: Isang pagpupugay sa mga bagong gradweyt!
 (Salute to all the fresh graduates!)